Murray Finch-Hatton, 12th Earl of Winchilsea: Agriculturalist

 By the time of his death in 1898, most of these aims were achieved, including the reduction in railway charges by bulking shipments.
 To that end, he established early in 1896 British Produce Supply Association Limited with a capital of £50,000 which opened extensive stores for the sale and distribution of British produce under the Cable brand.
 Cable was the title of the weekly newspaper, the official organ of the National Agricultural Union.
 County associations of agriculturists were formed for mutual support and combination.

 The National Farmers Union (at that time Lincolnshire Farmers Union) was formed in his home county of Lincolnshire in 1904, six years after his death.

 Children's Order of Chivalry

 In 1893 with his wife, the Countess, he founded the Children's Order of Chivalry in memory of their only son, George Edward Henry, Viscount Maidstone ("Maidy"), who had died the previous year at the age of nine.
 Prior to his death, the child had discussed with his father the idea of establishing the Order.

 Personal life

-In 1875, Lord Winchilsea and Nottingham married Edith Harcourt, daughter of Edward William Harcourt.
-Together they had two children:
+In 1875, Murray Finch-Hatton married Edith Harcourt, daughter of Edward William Harcourt and Lady Susan Harriet Holroyd, daughter of 2nd Earl of Sheffield and Lady Harriet Lascelles of Harewood house.
+Edith's uncle was Sir William Harcourt, while her aunt Cecilia Harcourt had married her husband's uncle Sir Edward Rice.